Expressive Painting

 Develop your individual painting style!

-In this friendly and engaging acrylic painting course students will work through a number of paintings alongside technical exercises designed to demystify art-making and develop a personal painting practice.
-There will be tutor demonstrations each week and individual feedback and support throughout each class.
-The lessons will work through still life, landscape and other forms of representational painting with references to art history.
+In this friendly and engaging acrylic (or oil) painting course, students will work through a number of paintings alongside technical exercises designed to demystify art-making and develop a personal painting practice.
+There will be tutor demonstrations each week, along with individual feedback and support throughout each class.
+The lessons will cover still life, landscape, and other forms of representational painting, with references to art history.

 Course Breakdown

-Week 3: Exercise on colour theory and completion of second painting
+Week 3: Exercise on colour theory and complete the first painting.

-Week 4: Exercise on tonal values and tonal underpainting for third painting
+Week 4: Exercise on tonal values and underpainting, beginning the second painting.

 Outcomes